 Home inspection is a consulting service that helps homebuyers make informed decisions about their prospective new home.
 Standards of Practice define a minimum and uniform standard for private, fee-paid home inspectors.
 Home inspections performed to these standards are intended to provide the client with information regarding the condition of the systems and components of the home as inspected.
 The systems and components of a house include roofing, structure, electrical, heating, air conditioning/heat pumps, plumbing, exterior, insulation and the interior.
-Perfect for individuals working in the field or those interested in exploring a new venture, this program leads to Certification by the Ontario Association of Home Inspectors (OAHI).
+Perfect for individuals working in the field or those interested in exploring a new venture, these courses prepare students for Certification by the Ontario Association of Home Inspectors (OAHI).

 The following OAHI courses are available online::

 **Section/Campus (LC-London, ST-St.Thomas, WC-Woodstock, SC-Simcoe, TC-Tillsonburg)